Sleep Hygiene explained

 Disease and Sleep

 Research has shown that most people with insomnia also have at least one additional health condition.
-Insomnia and other sleep disorders may be a cause of these health conditions, and/or the other health conditions may be a cause of insomnia and other sleep disorders.
+Insomnia and other sleep disorders may be a contributor to these health conditions, the other.
+Conversely, the other health conditions may be a cause of insomnia and other sleep disorders.

 The most common physical diseases associated with sleep deprivation are:

 Healthy Habits = Healthy Sleep: How To Improve Your Sleep Hygiene

 Anyone can improve their sleep hygiene and healthy sleep habits come in many forms.
 It’s crucial to find what works for you.